abulatek/abulatek.github.io/index.md

 ### Interests

 **Research:** I'm currently studying **star formation** in the Milky Way.
-Specifically, I'm trying to uncover molecular tracers of different processes related to star formation in a molecular cloud near the Galactic Center called "the Brick."
-More on this work soon!
+Specifically, I'm trying to uncover molecular tracers of different processes related to star formation in a molecular cloud near the Galactic Center called "The Brick."
 I am also broadly interested in observational radio astronomy and radio/infrared/optical instrumentation.
 You can check out some of the projects I have worked on in the [Astronomy](https://abulatek.github.io/astronomy/) tab on this site.

 [**Rocketry:**](https://abulatek.github.io/rocketry/) At Macalester, I was involved with Macalester's High Power Rocketry team ([here's their Facebook page](https://www.facebook.com/MacRocketry)), and I participated in the design and build processes for several competition rockets: Quantum Field Theory I, Quantum Heavy, and Mach-alester I. Our team intended to participate in the Spaceport America Cup in 2020, which was cancelled, but the team plans to participate in the summer 2021 competition and is doing lots of other cool remote activities in the meantime.